configcat-labs/ab-testing-in-ios-sample/README.md

 ### How to run the app

 1. Clone this repository
-2. Open the project with Xcode
+2. Open the `ab-testing-ios-sample.xcworkspace` file with Xcode
 3. You should be able to see a preview of the app by selecting **ProductView** in the left sidebar

 ![Screenshot of sample app](./screenshot.png)